-Tulips are one of the world’s top picks for beautiful flowers to cut and preserve.
+Tulips are among the world’s top picks for beautiful flowers to cut and preserve.
 That’s why so many people take them inside their homes and put them in vases.

 But, as lovely as they may look in a vase in your house, sometimes they end up drooping.